utsanjan/LockURL/README.md

 5. If you encounter untrusted links, decrypt safely using the homepage’s decrypt option.

 ## ⚠️ Security Notes
-- Randomizing initialization vector and salt is recommended for maximum security.
+- Randomizing the initialization vector and salt is recommended for maximum security.
 - Brute-forcing is slow and not guaranteed to recover lost passwords.
 - Disabling randomization may create vulnerabilities.